250-Hour Oncology Nutrition Consulting (ONC) Certification Program

 The final step of demonstrating mastery over the program content is the final exam.
 It is the only multiple choice assessment in the entire program.
 Content is delivered via an extensive reading list, slide presentations, lectures and more.
 The exam questions are from slides that students have life-long access to.

-Students are required to be a graduate of a nutrition education program or hold a degree or license in another medical field.
-Health coaching programs do not qualify.
-Nutrition students must have completed foundational coursework in Biochemistry, Anatomy & physiology, Digestion & Detox and also nutrients.
-For a list of approved Nutrition Programs, please click here.
+ADMISSION REQUIREMENTS: Students are required to be a graduate of a nutrition or medical education program.
+To qualify, students must have completed foundational coursework in Biochemistry, Anatomy & physiology, Digestion & Detox and also nutrients.
+Qualifying degrees include:

 -

-Nutrition Therapist, Dietitian, or graduates of a comprehensive nutrition program
+Nutrition Therapist, Dietitian, or graduate of a comprehensive nutrition program

 -